Giovanni Gualberto Bottarelli: Life and career

+Other opera libretti

-Giovanni Gualberto Bottarelli wrote the libretto for several operas to which Johann Christian Bach wrote the music, and adapted many other operas.
+Bottarelli wrote the libretto for several operas to which Johann Christian Bach wrote the music, and adapted many other operas.
 The first collaboration with Bach was Orione, performed at the King's Theatre (now Her Majesty's Theatre) in Haymarket to great acclaim in February 1763.
 Zanaida, a three-act opera debuted in London in May 1763, but was less well received.
 Other works were "Addio di Londra", "Carattaco", "Cesare e Cleopatra", "Il Cid ", "L'Endimione", and "Rodelinda regina de' Longobardi".

 Il ré pastore (The royal shepherd), adapted by Bottarelli, was printed in London in 1765.